Sinah, Hayling Island: History

 Monks had settled in the Sinah Warren by the 15th century.
 Fishermen's huts were present in the shelter of the Kench by the 19th century.
 The Norkfolk Inn, precursor to the Ferry Boat Inn, was created to serve the needs of the fishermen.
 Around 1900 Sandeman set out to extend a road out to the ferrypoint for the Hayling Island Steamboat enterprise.
 While that enterprise failed the road did assist subsequent development of the Hayland Island Ferry, golf course, health farm and the war effort for the Second World War.
 In recent years land use of Sinah has stabilised with various areas being designated nature reserves.

 The Ferry Point

 The Ferry Point is at the westernmost tip of Hayling Island in Hampshire, England, overlooking the fast tides of Langstone Harbour entrance.
 It was previously known as Sinah Point.

 The current at the Ferry Point is extremely treacherous and has claimed many lives over the years.

 There is a small cluster of houses and a pub, the "Ferry Boat Inn" (originally the Duke of Norfolk).
-Continuing directly past the put leads to a slipway directly into the water.
+Continuing directly past the pub leads to a slipway directly into the water.
 A fork to the left leads past the base of the Langstone Harbour Master to the jetty for the passenger ferry to Eastney in Portsmouth.

 The Hayling Island golf course backs on to the point and the Kench (a small bay) lies just eastward.
 A single lane leads east toward the rest of the island.
 There are good views north to Portsdown Hill and Butser Hill.